Zou1c/Ibex01/readme.md

 # Others
 Pleas ignore the file "blank.txt", which is used to create folder in github repo and deal with the maxinum of uploading files(100).

+It seems that simply clone this project and run dosen't work, synthesis STEP will generate error.
+(Unresolved)